ai-forever/SEGM-model/README.md

 }
 ```

-- `annotation_classes` - should be a list with `category_id` indicating which polygons from annotation.json will be converted to a target mask.
-Polygons with these `category_id` will be united into one class.
+- `annotation_classes` - a list with `category_id` indicating which polygons from annotation.json will be converted to a target mask.
+Polygons with these `category_id` will be combined into one class mask.
-- `polygon2mask` - a list of function that would be applied one by one to convert polygons to mask and prepare targets.
+- `polygon2mask` - a list of function that would be applied one by one to convert polygons to mask and prepare target for this class.
 There are several functions available - to create shrink or border masks.
 All these functions should be listed in PREPROCESS_FUNC in [prepare_dataset.py](scripts/prepare_dataset.py).

-Prediction ostprocessing settings:
+Prediction postprocessing settings:

 - `threshold` is the threshold of the model's confidence, above this value the mask becomes Ture, below - False.
 It helps to remove some false predictions of the model with low confidence.
 - `min_area` - the minimum area of the polygon so that it is considered as real, true positive polygon.